-Behrens Family Winery (formerly Behrens & Hitchcock) is located on the top of the Spring Mountain district near the Sonoma County line.
-It is located at the end of this district’s infamous “summit wine road” which leads off the very windy Spring Mountain Road.
-This summit road is home to a number of Spring Mountain wineries.
-Two couples founded the original winery; Les Behrens and Lisa Drinkward along with Bob and Lily Hitchcock.
+Behrens Family Winery (formerly Behrens & Hitchcock) is located on the top of the Spring Mountain District near the Sonoma County line – about a 20 minute drive from the town of St. Helena.
+The winery is located at the end of this district’s infamous “summit wine road” which leads off the very windy Spring Mountain Road.
+This summit road is also home to a number of Spring Mountain wineries – Behrens Family Winery is the last winery at the end of the road.
+Two couples founded the original winery; Les Behrens and Lisa Drinkward and Bob and Lily Hitchcock.

-Eventually Les and Lisa sold Folie Douce Restaurant (it is still in business by the way) and moved to the Napa Valley.
-They purchased land high on Spring Mountain and soon after Les and his son Sean constructed a small winery.
+Les and Lisa sold Folie Douce Restaurant in 1997 and moved their production to the Napa Valley.
+In 1999 they purchased land high on Spring Mountain and soon after Les and his son Sean constructed a small winery.
 While they still do not own any vineyards – they continue to make their wine here.
-They source from a variety of Napa vineyards up and down the valley (13 at the last count).
-While never formally trained in wine making – Les has subscribed to the “learn by doing” motto – he has been the primary winemaker for every vintage since 1993.
+They source from a variety of Napa vineyards up and down the valley (10+ at the last count).
+Never formally trained in wine making – Les has subscribed to the “learn by doing” motto – he has been the primary winemaker for every vintage since 1993.

 Sometimes in certain industries, regardless of background, when someone is passionate about something they often create something just as good as those who were formally trained in a particular field.
 Such is the case with Les.
 He was a former grave digger, wood worker, turned construction worker turned restaurant owner, turned vintner.
 His wines have received exemplary ratings and a loyal following from his customers including from Robert Parker who first wrote about them in 1997 (helping expose their wines to numerous collectors).